Demola Aladekomo: Professional life

-Aladekomo founded Chams Limited (now Chams Plc, listed on the Nigerian Stock Exchange) as the first indigenous computer maintenance company in Nigeria in September 1985.
-Serving as chief engineer at the time, the company deployed Nigeria's first wide area network (WAN) on personal computers and introduced the country's pioneer card technology.
-It also contributed to the development of the first e-payment card in Nigeria, the Valucard project, in collaboration with a consortium of five local banks.
+Aladekomo founded Chams Limited (now Chams Plc), as the first indigenous computer maintenance company in Nigeria in September 1985.
+It also contributed to the development of the first e-payment card in Nigeria, the Valuecard project, in collaboration with a consortium of five local banks.

-Aladekomo guided Chams' transition from a privately held company to a publicly listed entity on the Nigerian Stock Exchange.
-The company sought to distinguish itself by focusing on identity management, while its subsidiaries—ChamsAccess Limited and Card Centre Nigeria Limited—handled card technology and transaction services.

 National Identity Number (NIN)

 Between 2007 and 2010, Aladekomo led the rollout of the National Identity Management Commission (NIMC) National Identification Number (NIN) project, which laid the foundation for Nigeria's national identity infrastructure.

 SIM registration

 In 2011, Aladekomo played a role in the Nigerian Communications Commission (NCC) SIM registration project, which enabled the registration of millions of SIM cards nationwide.

 Bank Verification Number (BVN)

 He also oversaw the 2013–2014 implementation of the Bank Verification Number (BVN) project of the Central Bank of Nigeria (CBN) and the Nigeria Inter-Bank Settlement System (NIBSS), which enhanced banking security and financial inclusion in Nigeria.